developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-8/guide/settings/index.md

 Press the spacebar to accept the highlighted word (which in this case is "Gerd") or tap the desired word or phrase to insert it.
 <br>

-**Note**: To maximize screen space for apps, the spelling Suggestion Bar shares space with the keypad Navigation Tab bar.
-The nav bar fades out temporarily when suggestions are available.
+**Note**: To maximize screen space for apps, the spelling Correction Bar shares space with the keypad Navigation Tab bar.
+The nav bar fades out temporarily when corrections are displayed.

 #####Edit or delete a term: